mihir13/CarDealership/README.md

 <b> Admin Role </b>
 <ul>
-<li> Creates login credentials for staff and customers as below: <li>
+<li> Creates login credentials for staff and customers as below: </li>
   <ul>
     <li> Creates username, password and sets their role. </li>
     <li> Passwords should not be stored as they are.
 Any algorithm for encoding is accepted, and it does not matter how complex it is. </ul> </li>